xhran2010/LLMCDSR/README.md

 # LLMCDSR
-This is the implementation of the TOIS submission "LLMCDSR: Leveraging Large Language Models for Cross-Domain Sequential Recommendation"
+This is the official implementation of the TOIS paper "LLMCDSR: Leveraging Large Language Models for Cross-Domain Sequential Recommendation"

 ## Requirements
 - torch == 2.0.1
 - transformers == 4.31.0
+- higher == 0.2.1

 ## Data
 The processed data used in our work (i.e., Movie-Book and Food-kitchen) are in `./data`.